ibm-cloud-docs/watson/getting-started-logging.md

 If you are concerned with protecting the privacy of users' personal information or otherwise do not want your requests to be used by {{site.data.keyword.IBM_notm}}, you can choose not to have {{site.data.keyword.IBM_notm}} learn from your data (opt out).
 Choose to opt out at either the account level or at the API request level.

-- To prevent {{site.data.keyword.IBM_notm}} usage of your data for general service improvements for all services for which you are the owner, select `Do not learn from my data` on the [{{site.data.keyword.watson}} Privacy Settings](https://{DomainName}/watson/settings/){: external} page.
+- To prevent {{site.data.keyword.IBM_notm}} usage of your data for general service improvements for all services for which you are the owner, see [Preventing data use in privacy settings for Watson services](#preventing-data-use-in-privacy-settings-for-watson-services).
 To access the setting, you must be the account owner.

 - To prevent {{site.data.keyword.IBM_notm}} usage of your data for an API request, set the **X-Watson-Learning-Opt-Out** header parameter to `true`.

 A choice to opt out from logging data at either level overrides a choice to opt in.